-We expect that the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements
+We expect that the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2020.

 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: